-- 4. Liberty commends Mr Jones and Mr Bandt on their bills, whose goal of removing discrimination against same-sex couples from the Marriage Act 1961 is one we wholeheartedly endorse. - 5.
-We urge the Committee to recommend to the House that a consolidated Bill (subject to some comments below, including reconciliation with the Senate Bill) be debated and passed as soon as practicable.
+- 4. Liberty commends Senator Hanson-Young on her bill, whose goal of removing discrimination against same-sex couples from the Marriage Act 1961 is one we wholeheartedly endorse. - 5.
+We urge the Committee to recommend to the Senate that the Bill (subject to some comments below, including reconciliation with the House Bills) be debated and passed as soon as practicable.